 Initial assessments of new investments may sometimes score high due to the absence of controls.
 This assists in understanding the sources of risk and where effective controls or procedures are required to reduce the impact of that risk.
 Following completion of the initial assessment, a final assessment is conducted considering any controls and mitigating factors that are in place to determine the level of residual risk.
 Professional judgement and actual experience are used in determining the potential impact or probability.

-The results of the risk assessment process are then documented in the risk register which is maintained by the Risk and Compliance Director, and which is updated as circumstances require and, at least, annually.
+The results of the risk assessment process are then documented in the risk register which is maintained by the Managing Director, Head of Risk & Compliance, and which is updated as circumstances require and, at least, annually.